 Russian intelligence then took that data and launched a disinformation campaign.

 Wait a minute, where have we heard about this strategy before?
-During the 2016 U.S. elections.
+During the 2016 U.S. presidential election.
+Only in this case, it was not about who would become a U.S. president.

 "From 2016 through 2018, the conspirators engaged in a proactive outreach campaign, using Twitter and e-mail to communicate with approximately 186 reporters about the stolen information.
 After articles were published, conspirators used the Fancy Bears' Hack Team social media accounts to draw attention to the articles in an attempt to amplify the exposure and effect of their message."

-So it appears that reporters were socially engineered to publish stolen information, which in turn, allowed Russian-created social media accounts to share those reports as fact.
+Mainstream news reporters were socially engineered to publish stolen information, which in turn allowed Russian-created social media accounts to share those reports as fact.

-It all sounds like the plot to a movie, doesn't it?
-Now, it could be a documentary.
+It all sounds like the plot of a movie, doesn't it?
+This one could be a documentary.

 Like all indictments against Russian hackers still in Russia, the charges mean nothing for the individuals involved as long as they stay in their homeland.
-Perhaps they're even having a party to celebrate their indictments, who knows?
+Perhaps the accused are even having a party to celebrate the newest hacking accusations against Fancy Bear.

-But these charges and another recent hacking indictment against Russian intelligence are part of a shift by the United States and a warning to digital foes.
+But the charges in this case and another recent hacking indictment against Russian intelligence are part of a shift by the United States and a warning to digital foes.